 Wajood was a beautiful film full of dramatic and poetic brilliance.

-Best Bollywood Movies of Nana Patekar in Recent Times
+Now we are sharing the Best Bollywood Movies of Nana Patekar in Recent Times.

 Ab Tak Chhappan (2004)

-When it comes to playing a robust badass cop, there is nobody better than Nana Patekar to do the job.
-Directed tastefully by Shimit Amin, Ab Tak Chhappan was a crime thriller film which received a universal critical acclaim.
+When playing a robust badass cop, nobody is better than Nana Patekar to do the job.
+Directed tastefully by Shimit Amin, Ab Tak Chhappan was a crime thriller film that received universal critical acclaim.
 In the film Nana plays the role as a police officer who embarks on a killing spree to avenge the murder of his wife.

 Shagird (2011)